 Place the egg, garlic, tabasco, mustard, anchovy, capers, bacon bits and lemon juice into the blender and 'whizz.'
 With the blades still turning, slowly pour the oil in, in a thin continuous ribbon, in the same way you would for making mayonnaise.
 Then add the parmesan, xanthan gum and lettuce head, and blend until homogenous.

-Strain through a sieve and for into the chamber of your siphon.
+Strain through a sieve and pour into the chamber of your siphon.
 Load a single cartridge of N2O and set aside for 1 hour.

 To serve, shake vigorously for about 10 seconds and serve in small glass bowls.
 Garnish with croutons and some more bacon bits.